 Rule 71 – Get Some Money Mentors –

-- You can only reach up to a limit alone in any endeavor and getting rich is no different.
-If you are looking to get wealthy, it is important to have mentors to guide you.
+- You can only reach up to a limit alone in any endeavor, and getting rich is no different.
+If you want to get wealthy, having mentors to guide you is essential.

 Rule 75 – Know Yourself—Solo, Duo, or Team Player –

-This especially applies when you are about choosing work you love and starting on your own.
-Based on your preferences of working whether alone, with one partner or in a team of multiple people, you can choose a project so that you can love what you do and do it the way you want.
+This especially applies when choosing work you love and starting on your own.
+Based on your preferences for working alone, with one partner, or in a team of multiple people, you can choose a project to love what you do and do it the way you want.

 Rule 77 – Don’t Try to Get Rich Too Quickly –

 There is no shortcut to riches.
-Becoming wealthy is the process, attaining maturity and wisdom to sustain that wealth is also a process, which we learn only with time and experience.
+Becoming wealthy is the process; attaining maturity and wisdom to sustain wealth is also a process we learn only with time and experience.

 Part IV – Staying Wealthy

-As they say, getting rich is one game, staying rich is another.
-Though we do get some wisdom working for riches, there are way too many things that surprise you how you manage your wealth.
+They say that getting rich is one game, and staying rich is another.
+Though we do get some wisdom working for riches, there are way too many things that surprise you in how you manage your wealth.

 Rule 89 – Don’t Spend It Before You’ve Got It –

-This one is really simple, yet we often miss this one.
-We tend to increase our expenses before future income or growth is materialize.
+This one is straightforward, yet we often miss this one.
+We tend to increase our expenses before future income or growth materializes.

 Rule 95 – Know When To Stop –

-- As we reach a level where we have our wealth and its constant growing at satisfactory rate, we should press enough button and focus on other areas of life or at least prioritize other things in life.
+- As we reach a level where our wealth is constantly growing satisfactorily, we should press enough buttons and focus on other areas of life or prioritize other things.

-- As we age our priority changes and having solid wealth allows choosing options with ease.
+- As we age, our priority changes, and having solid wealth allows us to choose options with ease.

 Part V – Sharing Your Wealth

 I’m not talking do-gooding here.
 I’m talking about sharing because sharing is a kind thing to do.
-It won’t buy you a ticket into heaven but it will help others.
+It won’t buy you a ticket into heaven, but will help others.

 Rule 96 – Use Your Wealth Wisely –

 Richard suggests using our wealth wisely.
-As we grow rich, there are always people who we can help out.
-If you have set your goals using your inner compass you’ll not have difficulty parting your wealth for good cause.
+As we grow rich, there are always people whom we can help out.
+If you have set your goals using your inner compass, you’ll not have difficulty parting your wealth for a good cause.

 Rule 100 – Know When/How to Say No—and Yes –

-As you grow rich, there are people with expectations of help, loans, charity.
-You should know and set some rules and should not hesitate to say No if you are not convinced with the request.
-You may consider reading the book The Art of Saying NO for ideas of how to say no gracefully.
+Some people expect help, loans, and charity as they grow rich.
+You should know and set some rules and not hesitate to say No if the request does not convince you.
+You may consider reading the book The Art of Saying NO for ideas on how to say no gracefully.

 The Rules of Money Recap –